• Nothing Found

 Are taxis expensive in Budapest?

-Budapest Taxis are actually cheaper than in most other European cities and they charge using a taximeter based on distance.
-The base fare for a Budapest taxi is 700 HUF (2.17€), no matter the day or time, and the distance rate is 300 HUF/km (0.93€).
-There may be a slight increase in price due to a surcharge during Christmas and New Years, but that’s at the driver’s digression.
+Budapest taxis are cheaper than most other European cities and charge using a taximeter based on distance.
+The base fare for a Budapest taxi is €2.80 (HUF 1,100), no matter the day or time, and the distance rate is €1.15 (HUF 440) per km.
+There may be a slight increase in price due to a surcharge during Christmas and New Year, but that’s at the driver’s discretion.

-Do taxis in Budapest take Euros?
+Do taxis in Budapest take euros?

 Was this helpful?